shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_2_citedProvisions.md

 - This is a non-negotiable structural requirement

 **2. Completeness (Deletion Test)**
-- If you removed all `relatedFullTextCitations` from the HTML, would this provision disappear completely?
+- If you removed all cited blocks from the HTML, would this provision disappear completely?
-- Did extraction capture ALL passages citing this provision?
+- Did extraction capture ALL blocks citing this provision?

-**3. HTML Accuracy (Character-Perfect)**
-- Do citations match `fullText.html` exactly?
-- Will `string.includes(citation)` work for UI highlighting?
+**3. Block Citation Accuracy**
+- Do block IDs exist in the transformed HTML?
+- Are snippets actual substrings of the block's text content?
+- Are block IDs formatted correctly?

 **4. Relationship Discovery + Reconstructability**

 **4A.
 Reconstructability**
-- Can a lawyer read ONLY the citations and understand how this provision was interpreted/applied?
+- Can a lawyer read ONLY the snippets and understand how this provision was interpreted/applied?
-- Do citations show provision's meaning in this case?
+- Do snippets provide sufficient context to grasp the provision's treatment?

 **4B.
 Relationship Discovery**
 - Are co-cited provisions correctly identified?
 - Are related decisions correctly identified?
-- Do discovered relationships actually appear in citations?
+- Do discovered relationships actually appear in snippets?

 ---